weiss-jonathan/weiss-jonathan.github.io/_posts/2024-10-06-Printessa.markdown

 client: Start Bootstrap
 size: 70%
 category: 3D Printing
-description: Low-cost, open-source, 3D printer
+description: A low-cost, open-source 3D printer for multimaterial and high-throughput direct ink writing of soft and living materials.
+See publication.
 ---